Who is Credit Service Company, Inc.?

 - veterinary practices

 You may see CSC listed on your credit report as a collections account.
-This can happen when you forget to pay a bill.
+This can happen if you didn’t pay a bill.

 How can I remove Credit Service Company from my credit report?